teamplanes/dashbored/docs/README.md

   - db: knex instance
 - description: query/data of your widget

-The nivoConfig allow you to customize the library we are using for data visualization nivo, you can find a really well done doc on their [website](https://nivo.rocks/).
+The `nivoConfig` allows you to customize the library we are using for data visualization nivo, you can find their amazing docs on their [website](https://nivo.rocks/).

-Each type of widget has optional fields and expect a specific structure for your query data:
+Each type of widget has optional fields and expects a specific structure for your query data:

 ## Widgets